Bank of England: Governors

 Following is a list of the governors of the Bank of England since the beginning of the 20th century:

 Court of Directors

 The Court of Directors is a unitary board that is responsible for setting the organisation's strategy and budget and making key decisions on resourcing and appointments.
-It consists of five executive members from the bank plus up to 9 non-executive members, all of whom are appointed by the Crown.
+It consists of five executive members from the bank (the Governor and the four Deputy Governors, each of whom oversees a different area of the bank's work), plus up to 9 non-executive members, all of whom are appointed by the Crown.
 The Chancellor selects the Chairman of the Court from among the non-executive members.
 The Court is required to meet at least seven times a year.

 The Governor serves for a period of eight years, the Deputy Governors for five years, and the non-executive members for up to four years.